 Knowing what science concepts have to be reviewed or explored, Ed is ready for Lesson 2 (which may be many lessons, depending on the science concepts necessary to build student understanding).
-Understanding that electricity has an energy source and flows in different types of circuits are outcomes for the entire class project.
-In the sample lessons that follow this vignette, Lesson 2 addresses types of circuits from Ed's conceptual flow.
+Understanding that pesticides impact food webs and can upset the balance in an ecosystem is addressed as an outcome of the entire Class Project.
+In the sample lessons that follow this vignette, Lesson 2 addresses the following idea from Ed's conceptual flow: the interrelationship between producers, consumers, and decomposer in a food chain/web.